menoua/task-runner/README.md

 # neurotask

-A Rust-based, cross-platform, and low-delay task creation tool for (auditory) neuroscience research.
+A Rust-based, cross-platform and low-delay task creation tool for (auditory) neuroscience research.

-**!!!
+***!!!
 Highly experimental.
-Use at your own risk. !!!**
+API subject to frequent change.
+Use at your own risk. !!!***

 ## Compiling from source